chrisarcand/chrisarcand.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineering lead at [HashiCorp][1]{:target="_blank"} where I work on [Terraform][2]{:target="_blank"}, an open-source tool that provides a consistent infrastructure-as-code workflow to manage hundreds of cloud services by codifying APIs into declarative configuration files.
+I'm a Principal Engineer at [HashiCorp][1]{:target="_blank"} where I work on [Terraform][2]{:target="_blank"}, an open-source tool that provides a consistent infrastructure-as-code workflow to manage any of service by codifying APIs into declarative configuration files.
 I call the [Twin Cities][7]{:target="_blank"} of [Minneapolis][8]{:target="_blank"} and [St. Paul][9]{:target="_blank"}, [Minnesota][10]{:target="_blank"} my home.